 - Are family members asked to participate in therapy sessions?

-- What kind of insurance does s/he accept?
+- What kind of insurance do they accept?

 Not every therapist will be a good fit; taking time to find someone you feel comfortable talking openly with can greatly improve your experience and outcomes.
 Try to be patient as you interview potential therapists.
 It's definitely worth spending the extra time to find someone who is a good fit (and has a comfortable couch — just kidding!).